Bean seed fly

 Biology

-The flies lay their eggs on germinating host plants.
-However, there are also known cases where eggs were laid on bare soil during plowing.
-The flies are also attracted to unrotted plant matter, for example, fields fertilized with solid manure or fields after grassland or intercropping are particularly attractive to the fly.
+The flies are flower visitors and feed exclusively on nectar.
+The flies lay their 1 mm small, pencil-shaped, white eggs on germinating host plants.
+However, there are also known cases of eggs being laid on bare soil during ploughing.
+The flies are also attracted to unrotted plant matter, for example fields fertilised with solid manure or fields after grassland or intercropping are particularly attractive to the fly.

 Fly larvae hatch from the eggs after a few days.
-The larvae feed partly on bacteria, which proliferate under unfavorable germination conditions for the host plants, and partly they actively penetrate plant tissue, which in turn promotes bacterial growth.
-After passing through three larval stages (the time required for this depends on temperature), the larvae leave their host plant and pupate in the surrounding soil at a shallow depth of a few centimeters.
+The larvae feed partly on bacteria, which multiply strongly under unfavourable germination conditions for the host plants, and partly they actively penetrate plant tissue, which in turn favours bacterial growth.
+After passing through three larval stages (the time required for this depends on the temperature), the larvae leave their host plant and pupate in the surrounding soil at a depth of a few centimetres.

-After a short pupal rest, adult flies hatch again, completing the circle.
+After a short pupal period, the adult flies hatch again, completing the cycle.

-In this way, several generations of the fly are produced, while damage is only done to young plants in the spring.
-Finally, overwintering takes place as puparium (barrel pupa) in the soil.
+In this way, several generations of the fly are created, while damage is only done to young plants in spring.
+Overwintering finally takes place as a puparium (pupa) in the soil.

 Damage symptoms

-An infestation can initially be recognized externally by missing areas in the rows of emerging crops, germinating host plants often remain behind in growth.
-Miner galleries may appear in cotyledons of bean, and in pumpkin the stems are often completely hollowed out, in which fly maggots can be found in larger numbers.
+An infestation can initially be recognised externally by defects in the rows of emerging crops.
+Germinating host plants often lag behind in growth and show eroded roots, holes and borings in the root collar, stem and cotyledons.
+Mining tunnels can occur in bean cotyledons, and the stems of pumpkins are often completely hollowed out, in which large numbers of fly maggots can be found.

 Host plants

-A wide variety of heat-loving crops are attacked, such as corn, spinach, cucumber, pumpkin, bean, melon, zucchini and asparagus.
-Under suitable conditions, other types of host plants may also be attacked.
+A wide variety of heat-loving crops such as maize, soya, spinach, cucumber, pumpkin, beans, melon, courgette and asparagus are infested.
+Under suitable conditions, other types of host plants may also be infested.

 Distribution